 My research is focused on two main areas.
 First, I study the exchange of resource within families, including financial transfers to young adults, caregiving support to older adults, and qualities of intergenerational relationships.
 Second, I study decision-making around childbearing, including attitudes towards children, parity desires, and unintended pregnancy.
 Throughout my research I pay particular attention to how family processes differ by socioeconomic status and race-ethnicity (with a focus on Latino families) and how these differences relate to stratification.
-Much of my work is motivated by the desire to understand the roles of norms, attitudes, and preferences in shaping family-related behaviors.

 Download CV (PDF)